mpi-sws-rse/ltltalk-frontend/voxelurn/src/routes/Reference/reference.md

 - `pick item`, `drop item`
 - `pick every item`
 - `pick item has color blue`, `drop every item has color blue`
-- `pick item has color blue or has color green`, `pick item not has color blue`,
+- `pick item has color blue or has shape triangle`, `pick item not has color blue`,

 ### Grouping Symbols